-COMM-204 Argumentation and Oral Advocacy (3 Credits) Skills-based course focused on learning to organize, present and defend ideas.
+COMM-204 Argumentation and Oral Advocacy (3 credits) Skills-based course focused on learning to organize, present and defend ideas.
 Includes instruction in group discussion, persuasive public speaking and basic debate.
-COMM-206 Small Group Communication (2-3 Credits) Considers variables that affect group functioning such as cohesiveness, conformity, climate, structure and leadership.
+COMM-206 Small Group Communication (2-3 credits) Considers variables that affect group functioning such as cohesiveness, conformity, climate, structure and leadership.
 Assignments include group projects.
-COMM-210 Communication & Social Relationships (3 Credits) (PS,D) Examines how family, peer and cultural socialization influences communication in close relationships.
+COMM-210 Communication and Social Relationships (3 credits) (PS,D) Examines how family, peer and cultural socialization influences communication in close relationships.
 Consideration of race, class, gender and sexual orientation as they relate to communication.
-COMM-211 Comm, Politics & Citizenship (3 Credits) (PL) Communication, Politics and Citizenship addresses issues of communication as they impinge on citizens of a free society, with a focus on political discourse in the public sphere.
+Seniors will need permission slips from the Dept. Chair to enroll in this course.
+COMM-211 Communication, Politics and Citizenship (3 credits) (PL) Addresses issues of communication as they impinge on citizens of a free society, with a focus on political discourse in the public sphere.
 Features communication strategies and argument patterns in political campaigns, public policy and the media.
 Also MJMC 211.
-COMM-212 Advertising and Social Influence (3 Credits) (PS)Examines the history, strategies, techniques and effects of advertising on individuals and society.
-Particular emphasis on the critical analysis of advertising content and the impacts of advertising on cultural norms regarding consumerism, gender, and race.
+COMM-212 Advertising and Social Influence (3 credits) (PS) Examines the history, strategies, techniques and effects of advertising on individuals and society.
+Particular emphasis on the critical analysis of advertising content and the impacts of advertising on cultural norms regarding consumerism, gender and race.
 Also MJMC 212.
-COMM-220 Radio Production (1-2 Credits) Practical work at one of the college radio stations.
+COMM-220 Radio Production (1-2 credits) Practical work at one of the college radio stations.
 Students will have individual evaluation sessions.
 May be repeated for a maximum of 2 credits.
-COMM-220L Radio Production (0 Credits) For participation only.
+COMM-220L Radio Production (0 credits) For participation only.